What is a proof coin?

 Brilliant Uncirculated coins can be boxed and certificated, like proof coins, but they

-collectable, but this is an unfair criticism.
-Bullion coins are mass produced weights
+relatively speaking.
+Bullion coins are mass produced weights designed to retain

-designed to retain wealth, and at BullionByPost we primarily sell bullion coins in the
+wealth, and at BullionByPost we primarily sell bullion coins in the form of Sovereigns,

 Bullion coins have a very good finish, though admittedly not as crisp a contrast as the